AdamKvant/CardGamesCSharp/README.md

 # CardGamesCSharp
  Creating card games in the console as I learn C#
- More in-depth documentation to come...
+ More in-depth documentation to come.